Free ticketed event

 Dr. Swanbom is a Senior Lecturer in Mechanical Engineering.
 He develops innovative, hands-on, practical content for both high school and university curricula.

-Dr. Jonathan Verrett is an Instructor in the Department of Chemical and Biological Engineering at the University of British Columbia.
+Dr. Luis Linares is a Senior Instructor in the Department of Electrical and Computer Engineering at the University of British Columbia.

 Free ticketed event